About Blog Contact Pey

 What is River Park?

 River Park is a Charles Goodman-designed housing cooperative in Southwest Washington DC, completed in 1962.
-About 500 contemporary townhouse units organized around garden courts, steps from the Potomac waterfront and the Wharf.
+518 units in all: two high-rise towers with 388 apartments plus about 130 barrel-roofed townhouses organized around garden courts, steps from the Potomac waterfront and the Wharf.

 What is a housing cooperative?